Students of a Geomatics Program

 1. OBTAIN A CERTIFICATE OF COMPLETION FROM THE CANADIAN BOARD OF EXAMINERS FOR PROFESSIONAL SURVEYORS (CBEPS) — CERTIFICATE OF COMPLETION (C OF C)

-As a technical school graduate, you may have earned some credit toward your Certificate of Completion.
+As a university or technical school graduate, you may have earned some credit toward your Certificate of Completion.
 There are 12 core subject areas and 1 elective subject area for which credit is required.
 Contact CBEPS directly to find out which examinations may be exempted and which examinations must be written and passed.
 Examinations are held twice annually.

 2. APPLY TO BECOME A LAND SURVEYOR IN TRAINING OF THE AMLS

-All persons applying for admission as a land surveyor in training shall submit a written application to the board accompanied by: a summary of all academic education and training, together with an official transcript of marks in respect of any post-secondary school education;
+All persons applying for admission as a land surveyor in training shall submit a written application to the board accompanied by: a summary of all academic education and training, together with a written summery of marks in respect of any post-secondary school education;

 - a Certificate of Completion from the CBEPS;